Do Dogs Pant When Happy? A Complete Guide for Dog Owners

 • Veterinary visits

-Panting linked to anxiety disorders requires behavioral support or professional guidance.
+Panting linked to anxiety disorders requires behavioural support or professional guidance.

 Emotional Arousal Vs Medical Causes